drdaeman/flask-toybox/README.rst

   TastyPie-like hydration/dehydration methods.
 - SQLAlchemy model and collection views support.
 Best used with Flask-SQLAlchemy.
 - Simple pagination helper (pagination using "Range" request header).
+- Built-in helper for filtering SQLAlchemy collections.

 What's missing:

 - Better example.
 - Documentation.
 There are some docstrings in source code, but not much.
 - POST, PUT and DELETE requests (object creation and deletion).
-- Built-in helpers for filtering SQLAlchemy collections.
 - Overriding negotiation using query string (i.e. ``?format=json``)
 - Nested resources.
 - Better test coverage.